envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Function names should say what they do
+##### Does your function name clearly describe its purpose?

 Function names should be verbs that clearly describe the action being performed.
 Avoid vague or ambiguous names that don't convey the function's purpose.

 **Bad:**
 ```javascript